 At a first glance this movement seems a little cheerful for such sentiments, the light minuet-like character of the oboe obbligato suggesting little of the hand of God smiting down the dwellings of the wicked.
 Bach, it seems, has decided to concentrate principally upon the second thought, the preserving and uplifting of the soul.
 Nevertheless, the early b flat in the ritornello theme offers a passing suggestion of inherent sin.

-This is fundamentally an optimistic theme and it sits well with Bach’s enduring buoyancy and resilience which resounds throughout his religious music.
-Nevertheless there are two brief shadowy moments touching upon the matter, painted by melodic and harmonic means, the unexpected incursions into Bbm at bar 27 and again from bar 35.
+This is fundamentally an optimistic theme and it sits well with Bach′s enduring buoyancy and resilience which resounds throughout his religious music.
+Nevertheless, note the two brief shadowy moments touching upon the matter, painted by melodic and harmonic means, the unexpected incursions into Bbm at bar 27 and again from bar 35.
 Neither, however, has the lasting impetus of the conjoining of oboe and voice lines in their exiting dance of mutual joy around the hallowed Zion.